 We recommend an “Outside Mount Chimney Cap” which covers and protects the entire top of the chimney.
 The Outside Mount Custom Chimney Cap is more like an Umbrella protecting the whole top of the chimney and shedding water away from the chimney and flashing.
 Moisture is the major enemy of your chimney causing damage to the bricks and interior components of the chimney system.
 When a chimney either has no cap or if it is damaged, water can get inside the flue and cause expensive damage.
 Debris and even pests can get inside and obstruct the vent, which can cause smoke and carbon monoxide exhaust to leak into your home.
 Spark arrestors (screened area on sides of cap) prevent burning embers from landing on your roof and other combustible areas.

 Chimney Chase Covers can rust and allow water into your home.
 Replacing rusted, deteriorated tops is important for homes that have manufactured (pre-fab) fireplaces that may have been installed many years ago.
 We offer inspections of your Chimney Chase Top to determine if it is keeping water out.

 Choose Advanced Chimney Sweep to quickly repair chimney leaks throughout Georgia and South Carolina.
-We serve Augusta GA, Martinez GA, Evans GA, Dearing GA, Hephzibah GA, Thomson GA, Lincolnton GA, Wrens GA, the CSRA (Central Savannah River Area) and the South Carolina Midlands region, Lexington SC, Aiken SC, Batesburg-Leesville SC, West Columbia SC, Forest Acres SC, Bamberg SC, and vicinity.
+We serve Augusta GA, Martinez GA, Evans GA, Dearing GA, Hephzibah GA, Thomson GA, Lincolnton GA, Wrens GA, the CSRA (Central Augusta River Area) and the South Carolina Midlands region, Lexington SC, Aiken SC, Batesburg-Leesville SC, West Columbia SC, Forest Acres SC, Bamberg SC, and vicinity.